-It is envisaged that the Company will continue to provide loan capital to related parties.
-The future level of profits will be dependent mainly in its financing activities.
-In the forecast environment, the Company will maintain its financial strength to perform the required demand while maintaining its returns.
+The Company intends to continue providing loan capital to related parties, with future profitability primarily dependent on the performance of its financing activities.
+In the current forecast environment, the Company will preserve its financial strength to meet ongoing demand while ensuring stable returns.